simgrid/simgrid/examples/README.rst

 =======================

 The model-checker can be used to exhaustively search for issues in the tested application.
-It must be activated at compile time, but this mode is rather experimental in SimGrid (as of v3.22).
+It must be activated at compile-time, but this mode is rather experimental in SimGrid (as of v3.25).
 You should not enable it unless you really want to formally verify your applications:
-SimGrid is slower and maybe less robust when MC is enabled.
+SimGrid is slower and may be less robust when MC is enabled.

   - **Failing assert**
     In this example, two actors send some data to a central server, which asserts that the messages are always received in the same order.
-    This is obviously wrong, and the model-checker correctly finds a counter-example to that assertion.
+    This is wrong, and the model-checker correctly finds a counter-example to that assertion.

     .. tabs::